 - When there are frequent regression testing iterations

-- When you need to simulate a large number of users who are using the application resources
+- If you need to simulate a large number of users who are using the application resources

-- When AUT is having comparatively stable UI
+- When AUT is having a comparatively stable UI

-- When you have a large set of BVT cases
+- If you have a large set of BVT cases

-- When you can’t rely solely on manual test execution for critical functionality
+- If you can’t rely solely on manual test execution for critical functionality

-Once you know that it is the right time to invest your time and money in a good automation tool you can start looking for the best automation tool that suite your needs.
+Once you know it is the right time to invest your time and money in a good automation tool, you can start looking for the best automation tool that suits your requirements.

-How to Select Automation Tool for Your Project?
+How to Select an Automation Tool for Your Project

-Automation testing success largely depends on the selection of right testing tools.
-It takes a lot of time to evaluate relevant automation tools available in the market.
-But this is a must one-time exercise that will benefit your project in long run.
+Automation testing success largely depends on the selection of the right testing tools.
+It takes a lot of time to evaluate the relevant automation tools available in the market.
+However, this is a compulsory onetime exercise that will benefit your project in the long run.

-There were few situations where I got the chance to review and select automation tool for my projects.
-The task was difficult as we had to manage our testing needs and cost restrictions but it was a worth experience.
+There were a few situations where I got the chance to review and select automation tools for my projects.
+Despite the challenging task of balancing testing needs and cost restrictions, the experience was valuable.

 Test Automation Tool Evaluation Criteria